Mature Masculine

 Authentic conviction: The Warrior speaks from genuine belief.
 His words carry power because he means them.

-Audience awareness: The Warrior understands who he's speaking to and what they need to hear.
+Audience awareness: The Warrior understands who he speaks to and what they need to hear.
 He adapts his message accordingly.

 Courage: The Warrior faces the fear of public speaking rather than avoiding it.
 He speaks despite nervousness.

 Preparation: The Warrior prepares his message carefully.
-He doesn't wing it when the stakes are high.
+He does not wing it when the stakes are high.

-Public speaking might mean standing in front of a crowd, running a team meeting, or simply saying something when everyone else is quiet.
-Being able to put a vision into words and move people to act on it is one of the core things that separates leaders from bystanders.
+Public speaking might mean standing in front of a crowd, running a team meeting, or saying something when everyone else is quiet.
+Putting a vision into words and moving people to act on it separates leaders from bystanders.

-When a Warrior can name what matters and explain why it matters, people show up.
+When the Warrior names what matters and explains why it matters, people show up.
 His words turn scattered individuals into a group moving in the same direction.

-The Warrior who gets good at speaking can bring people together around things that matter, paint a picture of where they're going, and say the hard things that nobody else will say out loud.
+The Warrior who masters speaking brings people together around things that matter, paints a picture of where they are going, and says the hard things nobody else will say out loud.

 "There are always three speeches, for every one you actually gave.
 The one you practiced, the one you gave, and the one you wish you gave."